-In order to grow at a rate consistent with our objectives, Smiles, Inc. is seeking an outside loan or investment of \$1,750,000 in the form of a Forex and Gold backed investment with return of 50-100% within the first year.
+In order to grow at a rate consistent with our objectives, Smiles, Inc. is seeking an outside loan or investment of \$2,500,000.

 1.1 Objectives

 Smiles objectives are to build brand awareness and customer service, while growing sales in our restaurant.
 Smiles intends to utilize the following strategies to achieve these objectives: